 You may have heard so many people talking about the Social Warfare plugin.
-Well there’s a reason for that, it’s an awesome plugin that gives you control over which social media images you want shared.
-In this tutorial I thought I would show you how I create my Pinterest images for Social Warfare.
+Well, there’s a reason for that, it’s an awesome plugin that gives you control over which social media images you want to be shared.
+In this tutorial, I thought I would show you how I create my Pinterest images for Social Warfare.

 What Is Pinterest?

 I am assuming that you already know a little bit about Pinterest, if not then read this.
 I am not going to tell you my secret Pinterest Strategies or reveal what’s actually working for me.
 Because to tell you the truth, I’m learning as I go along.

 If you do need some Pinterest Training then search Google and I am sure that you will find someone who can show you how to get started.

 Heads Up: This plugin has helped me grow my Pinterest followers without lifting a finger!

 Why I Am Using Pinterest For My Blog